spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/key-management.md

 needed during EdgeForge both during initial deployment and upgrades.
 The build pipeline itself should be heavily secured with limited access.
 The DB private key must not be stored in repositories that are exposed publicly.
 Ideally, Edge host artifacts should be generated in an air-gapped environment to reduce potential exposure of the DB private key.
-If possible, the build pipeline should utilize an HSM (Hardware Security Module).
+If possible, the build pipeline should utilize an Hardware Security Module (HSM).

 | Filename    | Description                                                                                      | Key Management Recommendation              |
 | ----------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------ |